Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Constructing the Hadron-Quark Phase Transition in Hybrid Star Matter

-where $p_{Q}^{}$ and $\rho_{Q}^{}$ is the pressure, the baryon number density of the quark matter, respectively.
-We take Eq.(~\ref{eqn:boundary2}) to constrain the parameters.
-Then only three of the five parameters are independent.
+where $p_{Q}^{}$ and $n_{Q}^{}$ is the pressure, the baryon number density of the quark matter, respectively.
+The construction requires $N+3$ parameters ($N+1$ for the polynomial function, and 2 for the boundary chemical potentials).
+After taking Eq.~(\ref{eqn:boundary2}) to constrain the parameters, only $N+1$ parameters are independent.